zhan-gao/zhan-gao.github.io/_pages/about.md

-🎓 I am a Ph.D. student in the [Department of Economics, University of Southern California](https://dornsife.usc.edu/econ/about-us/).
-Before coming to LA, I received M.Phil in Economics (18') and B.Sc. in Mathematics (16') from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html).
+🎓 I am a Ph.D. candidate in Economics at [University of Southern California](https://dornsife.usc.edu/econ/about-us/), where I have the privilege of being advised by Professor [Hyungsik Roger Moon](https://sites.google.com/usc.edu/moonr).
+Before coming to LA, I received M.Phil in Economics (18') and B.Sc. in Mathematics (16') from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) where I was fortunate to be advised by Professor [Zhentao Shi](http://zhentaoshi.github.io/).

+📝 *<u>I will be on the academic job market 2024-25 and available for interviews</u>*.
+Please see my [Curriculum Vitae](./cv.pdf) and [Research Profile](/research) for more information.

+📖 My research interests lie in both econometric theory and applied econometrics.
+I specialize in high-dimensional methods in time series and panel data models.
+I also have broad interests and have done works in empirical asset pricing, labor/personnel economics, economics of digital platforms, AI, and interdisciplinary research joint with the biostatistics and communications communities.

 💬  `zhangao [at] usc [dot] edu`  \|  `gaozhan [dot] cuhk [at] gmail [dot] com`

-📖 My research interests mainly lie in econometrics.
-I am also interested in empirical studies in labor economics, urban economics, and financial economics, and interdisciplinary research joint with the statistics, biostatistics and computer science communities.
-Any comments on my currect research and opportunities of new collarboration are very welcome.
-For details, please refer to [Research Profile](https://zhan-gao.github.io/research/) and [Google Scholar](https://scholar.google.com/citations?user=cYUBC7AAAAAJ&hl=en&oi=ao) pages.